arya-araban/Evolutionary-Computation-Projects/README.md

 ## Project 2

 ### Task 1
-Implementation Of a simple GA, and making use of that GA in order to try to find the minimum of multiple test functions.
+Implementation of a simple GA with Binary Encoding and using Roulette wheel selection.
+After which, this GA is used in order to try to find the optimal (minimal) value of multiple test functions.

 ### Task 2
 Using GA in order to solve a problem which might occur in the real world.
 The proposed problem to solve is the [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)

 ## Project 3

+Modifying the previous Implementation of GA so that it uses Real Encoding and [Tournament Selection](https://www.geeksforgeeks.org/tournament-selection-ga/).
+This new implementation is re-tested with the same test functions used in the previous project.

+## Project 4

+Modifying the previous Implementation of GA so that it uses Real Encoding and [Tournament Selection](https://www.geeksforgeeks.org/tournament-selection-ga/)